queryluke/masseffect-5e-data/data/edges/REP_convince.md

       max:
         type: mod
         value: cha
-    shortDesc: roll a d6 and add to a Charisma (Persuasion) check
+    shortDesc: Roll a d6 and add to a Charisma (Persuasion) check
 ---
 When you make Charisma (Persuasion) check, you may roll a d6 and add the number rolled to the result.